 Infrared is a fan-favourite because it heats up quickly and efficiently.

 In comparison, electric heaters take longer to heat up and are more convenient.
 They are also environmentally-friendly and produce no emissions.
-Most electric gazebo heaters can last for more than 3000 hours.
+Most electric gazebo heaters and lights can last for more than 3000 hours.

 What BTU should you be using?